University Lecturer in the Performance-Based Design of Structures

 Telephone: +44 1223 7 64099

-- Base Isolation of Buildings: Dynamic models for the performance-based design of base-isolated buildings.
+Base Isolation of Buildings against Ground-borne Vibration Dynamic models for the performance-based design of base-isolated buildings.
 Work includes computationally efficient models (e.g. using boundary-element methods and periodic structure theory) for the analysis of wave propagation and soil-structure interaction, and power-flow approaches to assessing isolation performance.

-- Ground-borne Vibration: Analysis and control of ground-borne vibration and re-radiated noise from railways, roads and tunnelling operations.
+Ground-borne Noise and Vibration Analysis and control of ground-borne vibration and re-radiated noise from roads and railways, including vehicle-based track monitoring for railways.

 Energy, transport and urban infrastructure